ucld/svelte-pagedown/README.md

 ## Bugs

 * Undoing then, selecting/moving erases redo history.
-  * Similar bug in original Pagedown, except redo then undo erases history.
+  * Similar bug in original Pagedown, except doing redo then undo erases history.
     Due to using "modes" instead of some atomic "transactions" for undo history.
 * Blockquotes, code, lists, etc should appear on newline.
   * Something the original Pagedown is much better at.